Halodi/ar_tools/README.md

     - de: some args for [differential evolution](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html)
     - project_rotations: whether or not the projection of a unit vector from the target's estimated quaternion should be taken as an additional criterion
     - verbose_optimization: prints standard deviation vector in each call to the error fn
-    - pickle\_file: file to write/load pickle data to.
-No writing is performed during data collection if empty
+    - data\_save\_folder: folder to write collected data to.
+No writing is performed if this string is empty
 - head: parameters for calibrating a camera mounted in/on the head
     - mean: [ camera\_delay, head\_pitch\_offset, head\_to\_camera\_xyz\_ypr ]
     - extents: range of mean.
 DE bounds are calculated by mean +/- extents